A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: Introduction

 \subsection{Our Contributions}

-\begin{enumerate} \item We first argue that instant-dependent consistency (formal definition to be discussed in Section \ref{sec:setup}) and light-tailed risk are incompatible.
-Recently, \cite{fan2021fragility} showed that information-theoretically optimized bandit policies as well as general UCB policies suffer from heavy-tailed risk.
-Built upon their analysis and results, we find that any instant-dependent consistent policy cannot avoid heavy-tailed risk: if an instant-dependent consistent policy has the probability of incurring a linear regret decay as $\exp(-f(T))$, then $f(T)$ must be $o(T^\beta)$ as $T\to+\infty$ for any $\beta > 0$.
+\begin{enumerate} \item We first argue that instance-dependent consistency (formal definition to be discussed in Section \ref{sec:setup}) and light-tailed risk are incompatible.
+Recently, \cite{fan2021fragility} showed that information-theoretically optimized bandit policies as well as general UCB policies suffer from severely heavy-tailed risk.
+Built upon their analysis and results, we find that the general class of instance-dependent consistent policies cannot avoid heavy-tailed risk: if an instance-dependent consistent policy has the probability of incurring a linear regret decay as $\exp(-f(T))$, then $f(T)$ must be $o(T^\beta)$ as $T\to+\infty$ for any $\beta > 0$.
 Moreover, any policy that has instance-dependent $O(\ln T)$ expected regret, including the standard UCB and SE policy, and the TS policy, incurs (i) a linear regret with probability $\Omega(\poly(1/T))$ and (ii) an expected regret that is almost linear in $T$ if the risk parameter is severely misspecified.
-The implication is that if we want to find a policy design that avoids the heavy-tailed risk on regret distribution, we shall explore policies that are different different from policies that have instance-dependent $O(\ln T)$ expected regret.
+The implication is that if we want to find a policy design that avoids the heavy-tailed risk on regret distribution, we shall explore policies that are different from policies that have instance-dependent $O(\ln T)$ expected regret.

 \item We show that worst-case optimality and light-tailed risk can co-exist for policy design.
 Starting from the two-armed bandit setting, we provide a new policy design and prove that it enjoys both the worst-case optimality $\tilde O(\sqrt T)$ for the expected regret and the light-tailed risk $\exp(-\Omega(\sqrt{T}))$ for the regret distribution.
 We also prove that such exponential decaying rate of the tail probability is the best achievable within the class of worst-case optimal policies, as a ``lower bound" result.
-Our policy design builds upon the idea of confidence bounds, and constructs different bonus terms compared to the standard ones to ensure safety against heavy-tailed risk.
+A careful change-of-measure argument is applied to show the optimality of our policy design with respect to the tail risk in the worst-case sense.
+Our policy design is surprisingly simple: it builds upon the idea of confidence bounds, and constructs different bonus terms compared to the standard ones to ensure safety against heavy-tailed risk and meanwhile maintain the worst-case optimality for expected performance.